Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wake Forest is 4-3 against the spread and 7-0 overall this season when the team notches more than 31.6 points.

-- When Wake Forest piles up more than 443.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Wake Forest piles up more than 443.3 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Demon Deacons have turned the ball over six times this season, four fewer than the Blue Devils have forced (10).